Online Modified Greedy Algorithm for Storage Control under Uncertainty: The Online Modified Greedy Algorithm

 \subsection{Analysis of the Algorithm Performance}

 We proceed by providing a stylized analysis for the algorithm performance. \begin{assumption} The following assumptions are in force for the analysis in this section. \begin{enumerate}[{\bf A}1] \item Infinite horizon: The horizon length $T$ approaches to infinity. \item IID disturbance: The imbalance process $\{\d_t: t\ge 1\}$ is independent and identically distributed (i.i.d.) across $t$ and is supported on a compact interval $[\dmin, \dmax]$.
 Similarly, the process $\{\p_t: t \ge 1\}$ is i.i.d. across $t$ and is supported on a compact interval $[\pmin, \pmax]$.
 Here $\d_t$ and $\p_t$ may be correlated. \item Frequent acting: The storage parameters satisfy $\umax-\umin < \bmax -\bmin$. \end{enumerate} \end{assumption} Here {\bf A}1 and {\bf A}2 are technical assumptions introduced to simplify the exposition.
-Relaxing {\bf A}1 leads to no change in our results except an extra term of $O(1/T)$ in the sub-optimality bound.
-For $T$ on the order of $10^3$ (which is, \eg, corresponding to operating the storage every 30 minutes for a month or every 5 minutes for a week) or larger, this term is negligible.
+An extra term of $O(1/T)$ appears in the sub-optimality bound when {\bf A}1 is relaxed.\footnote{See Remark~\ref{rk:ft} for some additional discussions.} For $T$ on the order of $10^3$ (which is, \eg, corresponding to operating the storage every 30 minutes for a month or every 5 minutes for a week) or larger, this term is negligible.
+The bounds in this section may not be accurate for applications with truly small $T$.
 Appendix B discusses how to reduce {\bf A}2.
 Under these two assumptions, the storage operation problem can be cast as an infinite horizon average cost stochastic optimal control problem in the following form

-where we aim to find a control policy that maps the information available up to stage $t$ to decision variables $(\u_t, f_t)$, minimizes the expected average cost, and satisfies all the constraints for each time period $t$.
+where we aim to find a control policy that maps the information available up to each of the stages to \ylmod{control actions} that minimizes the expected average cost and satisfies all the constraints for each time period $t$.

 Assumption {\bf A}3 appears to be a restriction on the physical parameters of the storage model.
 It states that the range of feasible storage control $\umax -\umin$ is smaller than the range of storage levels $\bmax -\bmin$, \ie, the ramping limits of the storage is relatively small compared to the storage capacity.
 This is, nevertheless, not completely true as the designer of the storage controller usually also has the freedom to select the frequency of the controller in a range of possible values.
 More specifically, for a fixed storage system, it has a certain storage capacity (\eg, energy rating in unit of MWh, and \ie, $\bmax-\bmin$ in our notation) and certain charging/discharging ramping capacity (\eg, power rating in unit of MW, and denoted by $r^+$ and $r^-$ for charging and discharging rate, respectively).
 We have $\umax = r^+ \dt$, $\umin = -r^- \dt$, and therefore $\umax -\umin = (r^++r^-)\dt$ can be made smaller than $\bmax -\bmin$ as long as the frequency of the controller is high enough (or the length of each time period $\dt$ is small enough).